Skezza/pm99-research/docs/EDITOR_README.md

 ### Teams tab
 * Also lazy-loaded; the application keeps player search responsive while team data loads on a background thread.
-* The roster tree displays leagues/countries pulled from `pm99_editor/loaders.py`; selecting a team shows stadium and metadata fields in the right-hand overlay.
+* The roster tree displays leagues/countries pulled from `app/loaders.py`; selecting a team shows stadium and metadata fields in the right-hand overlay.
 * Editable fields include team name, ID, stadium, capacity, car park size, and pitch quality (combo box of known constants).
 * `Show squad lineup` toggles a roster sub-panel listing correlated player names when available.

 ### ⚽ Leagues tab
-* Presents a hierarchical Country → League → Team tree built from `pm99_editor/league_definitions.py` combined with parsed team data.
+* Presents a hierarchical Country → League → Team tree built from `app/league_definitions.py` combined with parsed team data.
 * Country and free-text filters help narrow large datasets; double-clicking a team row jumps to the Team overlay.
 * Stadium name, capacity, and pitch details display alongside the tree so you can audit metadata without leaving the tab.

 ### Tools → Open PKF Viewer…
 The Tools menu launches a file picker for PKF archives.
-After choosing a file the modal viewer uses [`PKFFile`](../pm99_editor/pkf.py) to list entries and previews decoded bytes with the same `_format_hex_preview()` helper.
+After choosing a file the modal viewer uses [`PKFFile`](../app/pkf.py) to list entries and previews decoded bytes with the same `_format_hex_preview()` helper.
 Errors encountered while opening the archive are surfaced in the status bar.

 ## Saving and backups
 * `Apply Changes` queues edits in memory; `Save Database` (menu item or `Ctrl+S`) writes them back to disk.
-* `pm99_editor/file_writer.py` creates a `.backup` copy before rewriting `JUG98030.FDI` so you can revert quickly.
+* `app/file_writer.py` creates a `.backup` copy before rewriting `JUG98030.FDI` so you can revert quickly.
 * Directory offsets and the header `max_offset` are recomputed automatically; you do not need to adjust them manually even if record sizes change.

 ## Safety checklist
 - Work on copies of the original `DBDAT` directory.
 Each save creates a backup, but keeping an untouched source is recommended.
 - Keep names the same length when possible.
-If you extend them, reload the player in the GUI or via `python -m pm99_editor info` to confirm offsets still line up.
+If you extend them, reload the player in the GUI or via `python -m app info` to confirm offsets still line up.
 - After major edits run `pytest -q` to ensure regression suites that depend on fixture files still pass.

 ## Troubleshooting